Rails Resources

 Prefix Verb URI Pattern Controller#Action

-Using that prefix cats
+Using that prefix dogs

-, we can use cats_path
+we can use dogs_path

 .

-Generally, any row in your rake routes
+Generally, any row in your rails routes

 output that does not include a prefix uses the same prefix as the line above it.